 After 8 months of giving workshops and conferences, we gathered a great amount of information on how to share knowledge efficiently.
 We identified 4 main principles to increase your audience’s engagement and help participants assimilate content more easily.

 1. Show them why the thing you are teaching will be useful to them

 When teaching something, might it be mathematics, chemistry, programming or any other subject it is important to always explain the purpose of what you are teaching.
-Showing real life examples of what can be achieved with the concepts you are teaching will really help participants appreciate its value.
-When people don’t see the purpose of your explanation, their attention drop.
+Showing real-life examples of what can be achieved with the concepts you are teaching will really help participants appreciate its value.
+When people don’t see the purpose of your explanation, their attention drops.